 OpenAI has officially turned ChatGPT into a storefront.
-With native checkout built directly into the chat experience, the walls between discovery and conversion are collapsing.
+With native checkout powered by Stripe built directly into the chat experience, the walls between discovery and conversion are collapsing.

 Consumers can now ask for recommendations, compare products, and complete purchases, all without ever visiting a brand’s website.